Mynki — AI Systems Architecture & Decision Intelligence

 AI Systems Architecture

-Design of end-to-end systems that connect data input, intelligence layers, orchestration, and real-world output.
+Design of end-to-end systems connecting data input, intelligence layers, orchestration logic, and real-world output into unified operational architectures.

 Decision Intelligence Systems